Noa Lang: 2021–22 season

 On 17 July 2021, Lang scored in Club Brugge's 3–2 win over Genk in the Belgian Super Cup.
-On 15 September, he earned the player of the match award in a 1–1 draw against Paris Saint-Germain in the UEFA Champions League.
+On 15 September, he earned the player of the match award in a 1–1 draw against Paris Saint-Germain (PSG) in the UEFA Champions League.

+PSV

+On 8 July 2023, Dutch side PSV announced the signing of Lang on a five-year deal for a club record fee of €15 million.
+In his first training session, he suffered an injury.
+At first, the injury looked serious, but shortly after, Noa Lang was spotted training alone.
+His first game for the Dutch side was the 2023 Johan Cruyff Shield, which he decided by scoring the only goal.

+Napoli

+On 17 July 2025, Lang joined Serie A club Napoli on a five-year contract for a reported fee of €25 million.

 International career

 Born in the Netherlands, Lang is of Surinamese descent through his biological father.
 He is a youth international for the Netherlands.
 Lang considers himself Dutch, Surinamese and Moroccan but can't internationally represent the latter due to not having Moroccan citizenship.

-He made his debut for the Netherlands national football team on 8 October 2021 in a World Cup qualifier against Latvia.
+On 8 October 2021, he made his debut for the Netherlands national team in a World Cup qualifier against Latvia.

-On 11 November 2022, Lang was selected to represent The Netherlands at the 2022 FIFA World Cup.
+Lang was named in the final Netherlands squad for the 2022 FIFA World Cup.

 Personal life

 Lang was born in the Netherlands.
 His father is Surinamese, while his mother is Dutch.
-He was raised by his stepfather, Moroccan international footballer Nourdin Boukhari.
+His stepfather was Moroccan international footballer Nourdin Boukhari.
+During the spring season of 2025, whilst officiating a match, his father Jeffrey Lang was physically assaulted although he declined to press charges.

+During the 2009–10 football season, Boukhari and Lang resided in Turkey, playing for Kasımpaşa and Beşiktaş junior team respectively.

 Controversy

-In May 2021, a video circulated online showing Lang joining an anti-Semitic chant of the Club Brugge supporters aimed at rival Anderlecht, who is seen as historically linked to the Jewish community.
+In May 2021, a video circulated online showing Lang joining an antisemitic chant of the Club Brugge supporters aimed at rival Anderlecht, who is seen as historically linked to the Jewish community.
 He was investigated by the Royal Belgian Football Association.
-While ignoring calls to apologize, Noa Lang justified his chantings with supporters as "a nickname" claiming that "racism and prejudice are well known to me [...]
+While ignoring calls to apologize, Lang justified his chantings with supporters as "a nickname" claiming that "racism and prejudice are well known to me [...]
 I didn’t want to offend anyone with that.
 I’m done with the subject and won’t be revisiting it."
-Noa Lang, who played with AFC Ajax, before joining Club Brugge, was defended by the team's organisation claiming that "there was no anti-Semitic undertone".
+Lang, who played with Ajax, before joining Club Brugge, was defended by the team's organisation claiming that "there was no anti-Semitic undertone".
 The Club Brugge fans have been noticed by the press for racist chants.

-The RBFA condemned his behavior, the Belgian Foreign Minister Sophie Wilmès declared : "Unacceptable, unbearable and it has no place in our society.
-We must fight it as vigorously as all other forms of racism", politicial parties condemned the chant, while he was obliged by the Federal prosecutor's office to visit the Kazern Dossin Centre as a disciplinary measure.
+The RBFA condemned his behavior, the Belgian Foreign Minister Sophie Wilmès declared: "Unacceptable, unbearable and it has no place in our society.
+We must fight it as vigorously as all other forms of racism", political parties condemned the chant, while he was obliged by the Federal prosecutor's office to visit the Kazerne Dossin Centre as a disciplinary measure.